OkaNim/unit-converter/README.md

 <br>
 <br>
 In -- combination of component units --, register CCUs for unit recognition.<br>
-Based on the CCUs, various unit notations are generated in the program, and a unit in an input text or value is recognized using them.<br>
+Based on the CCUs, various unit notations are generated in the program, and a unit in an input text or value is then recognized using them.<br>
 The factors for value conversion are also generated simultaneously.<br>
 These are performed using the component unit files in /src/199_file/component-unit.<br>
-The filename (e.g. 'mass.txt') includes a name for a unit, and symbols for the name ('g'(gram), 't'(ton), etc.), factors, and necessary unit prefixes are registered in the files.<br>
+The filename (e.g. mass.txt) includes the name ('mass') for the component unit, and symbols for the name ('g'(gram), 't'(ton), etc.), factors, and necessary unit prefixes are registered.<br>
-The files can be created by users.<br>
+The new files can be created by users.<br>
 If necessary, create by seeing 'How to create a component unit file' below.<br>
 The correspondence between names and symbols can be confirmed easier in used-comp-unit.dat in /src/199_file than in the files.<br>
 <br>